deverebor/deverebor/README.md

 <pre align="justify">
   <strong>Hello friend 👋🏽</strong>

-  I currently looking for a FE JOB as a Front-End Software Engineer.
+  I currently looking for
+  a Front-End Software Engineer job.

   Passionate about technology since I was 15,
   I've been studying since that day.